jowharshamshiri/refac/README.md

 ### Scrap Tool

-The `scrap` tool provides a file/directory management system using a `.scrap` folder for temporary storage, with features for organizing, searching, and maintaining your workspace.
+The `scrap` tool provides a local trash can using a `.scrap` folder for files you want to delete, with features for listing, searching, and cleaning up deleted files.

 #### Core Features

-- **Smart file management**: Move files/directories to `.scrap` with automatic conflict resolution
+- **Local trash can**: Move files/directories to `.scrap` with automatic conflict resolution
 - **Automatic setup**: Creates `.scrap` directory and updates `.gitignore` automatically
 - **Metadata tracking**: Remembers original file locations and timestamps
 - **Multiple operation modes**: List, clean, search, archive, and restore capabilities